CalamityAdam/iot/ruby/projects/max_windowed_range/README.md

 end
 ```

-Implement `pop`, `push`, `peek`, `size`, and `empty?` methods on your Stack.
+Implement `peek`, `size`, `empty?`, `pop` and `push` methods on your Stack.

------------ the rest of under construction ----------------------

-### Phase 4: MinMaxStackQueue
+## Phase 4: `StackQueue`

+We want to find the max window range of array in O(n) time, which means each
+window must calculate the `min` and `max` instantly.
+Every time we move
+the window, we could `enqueue` the next element and `dequeue` the last element.
+However, removing items from `MyQueue` takes O(n) time.
+As the first element
+of the array is shifted off,the remaining elements will be reassigned in new
+position in memory.

-Next, we're going to implement a queue again, but with a twist: rather
+Thus, we're going to implement a queue again, but with a twist: rather than use an
-than use an Array, we will implement it using our `MyStack` class under
+Array, we will implement it using our `MyStack` class under the hood because
-the hood.
+removing elements `MyStack` takes O(1) time.
+We still have a queue but with
+the advantages of dequeuing at O(1) time.

 Before you start to code this, sit down and talk to your partner about
 how you might implement this.
 You should not modify your `MyStack`
 class, but use the interface it provides to implement a queue.

-When
-you're ready, implement this `StackQueue` class with `enqueue`,
+When you're ready, implement this `StackQueue` class with `size`, `empty?`,`enqueue`,
-`dequeue`, `size`, and `empty?` methods.
+and `dequeue` methods.

 **Hint**: You will want to use more than one instance of `MyStack`.

 **Hint 2**: What if you always pushed onto one stack, and always popped
 from the other?
 How will these two stacks interact?

 **Hint 3**: Think about how a slinky walks down stairs...

-Ask your TA if you get stuck!

-### Writing the Optimized Solution
+As the slinky descends
+down a stair step, the top of a slinky becomes the bottom of the slinky.

+**Code Review**: Request for a TA code review at the end of this phase.

+## Phase 5: `MinMaxStack`

+Moving back to our `MyStack` class, let's modify it so that we always know
+the maximum value in the stack.
+We could write a `max` method that calls
+`@store.max`.
+However, this requires us to iterate over every item in the
+`@store` array, which gives us a time complexity of O(n).
+This isn't good
+enough for us; we want to be able to return the max in constant time (O(1)).
+If we can't iterate over `@store`, how else could we modify the stack to
+get this functionality?

+Once you have `max` implemented, it should be easy to add a `min`
+method.

+**Hint**: We could store some metadata with the value of each element.
+In other words, we can be storing more information than just the value with
+new element to the store.
+Think about how to do this and what information to store.

+Implement `peek`, `size`, `empty?`, `max`, `min`, `pop`, `push` methods on your
+`MinMaxStack`.

+## Phase 6: `MinMaxStackQueue`

+Similar to `MyStack` (phase 3) was used to build `StackQueue` (phase 4),
+`MinMaxStack` (phase 5) will be used to build a `MinMaxStackQueue`.

+What methods are needed to solve this problem in O(n) time?

+## Phase 7: Max Windowed Range

-Armed with a working MinMaxStackQueue, this problem should be much
+Armed with a working `MinMaxStackQueue`, this problem should be much
 easier.
 You'll want to follow the same basic approach as above, but use
 your new data structure instead of array slices.
 As before, return the
 `current_max_range` at the end of the method.
 Make sure all the test
 cases pass, and that you both understand the time complexity of this
 solution.

-Then talk to your TA about it and have them review your code!
+**Code Review**: Request for a TA Code review at the end of this phase.